French Drains and Other Concrete Drainage

 Pipes are installed in strategic areas, leading to the declined slope.
 The pipes used can be metal or plastic, but they have to be properly ground to prevent sharp edges and keep them safe.

 OKCrete will take all the necessary precautions to ensure that your concrete is poured correctly and that proper drainage is installed.
-This includes the installation of French drains, trench drains, slope drains, and permeable driveway surfaces to divert water away from your house and garage.
+This includes the installation of French drains, slope drains, and permeable driveway surfaces to divert water away from your house and garage.

 We'll review your request and get back to you right away!